GoogleHub67/GoogleHub67/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Lichess bot enhancements, game metrics database trackers, and coordinate-grid system configurations.
 - 🌱 I’m currently learning Python, SQL, Arduino, Scala and TypeScript.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Open-source chess engine frameworks, microservices scripting toolsets, and big-data pipelines.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Raspberry Pi GPIO pin mapping, motor actuation drivers, and custom circuit design schemas.
 - 💬 Ask me about chess or coding.
 Or math or physics (especially quantum!) or chemistry or geography.
 I'm happy to help!
 - 📫 How to reach me:
     - Mail: aaravpatel14.in@gmail.com